Apply for a high seas fishing permit

 - fishing on the high seas without a high seas fishing permit.

-MPI will consider this information when deciding whether to issue you with a permit.
+The Ministry for Primary Industries (MPI) will consider this information when deciding whether to issue you with a permit.

 Check for extra requirements